 For purposes of participating as a transmission provider in the New England transmission planning region pursuant to this Attachment K of the New England Open Access Transmission Tariff (OATT), an entity may choose to enroll by executing (or having already executed) a: (i) transmission operating agreement with the ISO (ISO TOA)1, or (ii) Market Participant Service Agreement (MPSA) coupled with the submittal to the ISO of a request to be recognized as a transmission provider in the New England region.
 Such enrollment will occur, in accordance with Section 1.1 of Attachment K of the ISO New England OATT, if one of the two following conditions are met.
-As entities are enrolled or disenrolled, ISO will reflect such changes in a subsequent update to Appendix 2 of Attachment K to the OATT and in the listing of 'current inventory of enrolled entities' located in the Enrollment page on the ISO-NE web site.
+As entities are enrolled or disenrolled, ISO will reflect such changes in a subsequent update to Appendix 2 of Attachment K to the OATT and in the listing of 'current inventory of enrolled entities' located on the "Enrollment in the New England Planning Region" page on the ISO website2.